New virus prompts Mormons to cancel key leadership event

 “We wish to be good global citizens and do what we can to limit the spread of this disease,” the faith said.
 “We also want to relieve concerns of our leaders, members, and their families related to the uncertainties of travel at this time.”

 The moves mark the latest steps taken by the faith as it responds to the coronavirus outbreak.

-The church has temporarily closed temples in Tapei, Taiwan, and in Seoul, Korea and church officials have said they are are closely monitoring how to best to keep their 65,000 missionaries safe.
+The church has temporarily closed temples in Tapei, Taiwan, Seoul, Korea, and in the Japanese cities of Fukuoka and Sapporo.
+Temples in Tokyo and Hong Kong were already closed for renovations.
+Temples are used by members of the faith for the most sacred ceremonies such as weddings and baptisms for the dead.
+Regular worship services are held at different churches.

+Worship services have been halted or suspended in Hong Kong, Mongolia, Korea and Japan, the church said Thursday.

-Earlier this month, the faith transferred 113 missionaries from its Hong Kong mission to other places and opted against sending new people to missions in parts of Cambodia, Singapore and Thailand.
+Church officials say they are are closely monitoring how to best to keep their 65,000 missionaries safe, especially in Asian countries hit hard by the virus.
+Earlier this month, the faith transferred 113 missionaries from its Hong Kong mission to other places.

+Missionaries who were set to go to Japan, Cambodia, Korea, Singapore and Thailand will either postpone or be sent to another country and those nearing the end of their time will be sent home early, the church said Thursday.
+Missionaries in Mongolia who aren’t from there will be transferred elsewhere.

-Missionaries already in those three countries have been told to mostly stay inside, stay 6 feet (1.8 meters) away from people when they go outside and to do their proselytizing by phone or online.
-Missionaries in South Korea are being told to isolate themselves as well.
+Missionaries already in these countries are being told to mostly stay inside, stay 6 feet (1.8 meters) away from people when they go outside and to do their proselytizing by phone or online.

+Any missionary returning home from these Asian countries will be asked to self-isolate for 14 days, per instructions from the World Health Organization, the faith said.

+In the faith’s home base of Utah, where nearly two-thirds of the state belongs to the religion, health officials say they haven’t had any cases yet, despite investigating 12 potential infections.
+They do expect the virus to come to the state eventually, but say they’re ready.

+“There is potential for significant disruption to our daily lives in the near future,” said Utah state epidemiologist Angela Dunn.

-The faith’s young men must serve as missionaries for two years while young women serve for 18 months.
-The missions are considered rites of passages.
+The faith’s young men serve as missionaries for two years while young women serve for 18 months.
+The missions are voluntary but considered rites of passage.